arvindhsundar/hackingattention/content/Inbox/Sales Letters.md

 # Sales Letters
-Any piece of persuasive copy that you use to get [[Sales]].
+Any piece of persuasive copy that you use to get [Sales](Inbox/Sales.md).
 It can be in a landing page, an email, a video - any piece of communication (with minor adjustments to suit the medium).

 ## Parts of a Sales Letter
-The Sales Letter has 15 parts, each fitting into [[The PASTOR Technique]].
+The Sales Letter has 15 parts, each fitting into [The PASTOR Technique](Inbox/The%20PASTOR%20Technique.md).

 ### 1. Pre-Head
 A short sentence fragment used to grab attention from your ideal prospect.